ices-tools-prod/icesConnect/README.md

 ices_get_jwt("https://taf.ices.dk/vms/api/gearwidths")
 ```

-The first time this function is called, or if the curretnly stored token
+The first time this function is called, or if the currently stored token
-has expired the user will be asked to enter thier password.
-This
+has expired the user will be instructed how to set or update their
-password is the password use to access ICES resources, such as the ICES
-sharepoint.
+token.

 ### Development